Strange Recipes

 Wild Garlic Lamb Keema Shepherd's Pie with Ramp Mash and Pickled Pea Topping

-This is what happens when a British pub kitchen and a Mumbai dhaba get locked in overnight — spiced lamb keema loaded with wild garlic replaces the usual mince filling, a cloud of ramp-infused mash crowns the top, and bright pickled peas cut through the richness like a cheeky vinegar slap.
-The science is solid: allicin from wild garlic and ramps amplifies the Maillard-browned lamb's savory depth, while the acetic acid in the pickled peas acts as a flavor reset between bites.
+A British pub kitchen meets a Mumbai dhaba, and neither one blinks.
+Spiced lamb keema loaded with wild garlic replaces the usual mince filling, a ramp-infused mash crowns the top, and bright pickled peas cut through the richness like a vinegar slap.
 Comfort food with a passport and a mild identity crisis — exactly how we like it.